edimuj/cordova-plugin-audioinput/README.md

 ## Example

-First define an function to receive the audio input data:
+First define a function to receive the audio input data:

 ```javascript
 function onAudioInput(e) {